-What Is the Statute of Limitations for Medical Malpractice?
+What Is the Statute of Limitations for Medical Negligence?

 Florida’s statute of limitations does require some explanation.
 Different types of cases have different time limits.
 To be sure, the statute of limitations governing actions based on negligence, such as car accidents, is four years.
 This means that in order to recover compensation for any damages you sustained in an accident, you would have to file a lawsuit within four years from the date of the wreck; doing so even a day late could bar you from presenting your case.
 Some cases have shorter time limits.